TTBoiMike/film-chatroom/README.md

 # Film Chatroom

 This project is a film chatroom built using React, Express and Bootstrap, and uses a MongoDB database.
-The brief for this project was to create a social interaction application where uses could post to a single feed and other uses were able to like different posts.
+The brief for this project was to create a social interaction application where users could post to a single feed and other users were able to interact with the posts by either liking and/or commenting.

 ### About the project